sagemath/trac_to_gh/Issue 2081.md

 # Issue 2081: Add .coefficients() and .exponents() to univariate polynomials and power series

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2081

 Original creator: jbandlow